poem for poet: Joy Harjo

 melding into her pitch black jacket

-her regal face is unseen, sustaining the mystery
+her regal face remains unseen, sustaining the mystery

-then she rises like a sun to speak and i am in orbit
+then she rises like a sun to speak, and i am in her orbit

 later,